EDM115/unrar-alpine/README.md

 > I initially wanted to provide ARM64 versions as well but it isn't possible due to current GitHub restrictions.

 ## Versioning scheme
-The versions you see in the releases tab are extracted from the original download link.
+The versions you see in the releases tab as tags are extracted from the original download link.
-*However*, the `unrar` executable will likely **not** return the same version.
+*However*, the `unrar` binary will likely **not** return the same version.
 I do not know why RARLAB does this.
 For the sake of convenience, releases do not get the actual version from the `unrar` binary, as sometimes they go in the past and sometimes they are duplicates.
 The body of the release will precise :
 - The version from the download link
 - The version from the `unrar` binary
-- The date at which it was made released
+- The date at which it was released
 - The checksum of the built `unrar`
 - The checksum of the downloaded source code archive

-This repo will check every day at 8 AM UTC if a new version is available, and if it is the case, will built and release it.
+This repo will check every day at 8 AM UTC if a new version is available, and if so, will build and release it.
 In the very unlikely event that RARLAB releases 2 unrar versions the same day, [open an issue](https://github.com/EDM115/unrar-alpine/issues) and I will manually add it.

 ## License
-Code written in this repo by myself is licenced under the MIT License.
+Code written in this repo by myself is licensed under the MIT License.
 The original `unrar` code and its resulting binaries are freeware and property of RARLAB/WinRAR GmbH., please read the files in the [`unrar/`](./unrar/) folder for more info.
 Thanks to https://github.com/aawc/unrar for the idea of a repo releasing binaries.